Girgias/php-rfcs/http-last-response-headers.md

 Considering the sparse usage of this feature, the possibility to write cross version compatible code, and the possible engine and optimizer simplifications, it seems reasonable to slate this feature for removal even without a deprecation notice if the need arises.

+## Rejected ideas

+One suggested idea was to provide those headers via a by-reference entry to the stream context.
+This idea was rejected by us, and other members of the PHP Foundation, as we wish to maintain stream contexts as a stateless configuration data structure passed to the stream.

+This one-to-one feature replacement does not prevent the introduction of a more generic solution for other stream wrappers.
+And this pair of new functions can always be slated for future deprecation and removal.

 ## Version